Touring Israel

 Since January 1, 2016, Egged has introduced a new system of public transport fares.
 According to this system, the country was divided into 4 large regions: Haifa, Tel Aviv, Jerusalem, and Beer Sheva.

-The easiest and most affordable way to buy this card is to buy an anonymous card from any city transport driver for only 5 shekels.
+The easiest and most affordable way to buy this card is to buy an anonymous card from any kiosk or post office for only 5 shekels.

 On the balance of your card, in addition to various types of travel cards (daily, weekly, monthly), you can repeatedly load a reusable transit card of a certain region and an electronic wallet (Erech Tsavur).